supertwist/20objects/01-button.md

 The button object's output is the message "bang".
 In the world of Max, the "bang" message has a very important purpose: it tells the receiving object to do whatever it was designed to do.
 This bears repeating:

-**The "bang" message tells the receiving object to do whatever it was designed to do**
+**The "bang" message tells the receiving object to do whatever it was designed to do.**

 The button object was designed to do two things: to light up whenever it was activated, and to send a bang message out of its outlet.
 Therefore, when a button receives a bang message, it acts just as if we had mouse-clicked it - it lights up, and it sends out a bang message.